glydrfreak/vSpeed-Vario/README.md

 Material cost for one: as low as $77 each <br />
 Compatible with Android & iOS bluetooth devices. <br />

-# Buy one from me for $60 -- OR -- Make your own for $77
-If you want a PROTOTYPE2 (V2), email me at vSpeedVario@gmail.com ...
-I can buy enough materials for ten variometers so the material cost for each variometer can be as low as $45, or you can make your own single variometer for as low as $77.
-I'm offering a very very small price mark up until I sell at least ten variometers.
-(I'm hoping to never raise the price above $60 anyway.)

-# PROTOTYPE2 <br />
 Introduction: https://www.youtube.com/watch?v=gFNgn0X94sw <br />
 In-Flight Test: https://www.youtube.com/watch?v=RXyAx8dpHaY <br />